WWE Championship: First brand split

 Over the course of the first brand split, the WWE Championship was used as the world title of the SmackDown brand twice and of the Raw brand three times.
 In all but two cases, the WWE Championship switched brands as a result of the annual draft.
 In June 2006, WWE established ECW as a third brand, on which former Extreme Championship Wrestling stars and newer talent competed.
 When ECW's Rob Van Dam won the WWE Championship at ECW One Night Stand on June 11, 2006, the championship briefly became a world title of the ECW brand; the ECW World Heavyweight Championship was subsequently reactivated for the ECW brand upon Van Dam's title win.
 Van Dam held both titles until he lost the WWE Championship to Raw's Edge the following month.
 The ECW brand was disbanded in 2010, subsequently deactivating the ECW Championship.
 In April 2011, WWE ceased going by its full name with the "WWE" abbreviation becoming an orphaned initialism, and the first brand split ended that August.

 Just prior to the end of the first brand split, a storyline saw CM Punk vowing to leave the company with the WWE Championship when his contract expired on July 17, 2011, the date of the 2011 Money in the Bank pay-per-view.
 At the event, Punk succeeded in defeating the defending champion John Cena to win the title, and left the company with the physical championship belt.
 Subsequently, the championship was vacated and Rey Mysterio won an eight-man tournament by defeating The Miz in the finals to be crowned the new WWE Champion, only to subsequently lose it later that night to Cena, for the latter's record ninth reign.
-However, following Cena's win, Punk returned to WWE with his own championship belt, disputing Cena's claim to the title.
-The two WWE Champions wrestled each other at SummerSlam; Punk defeated Cena to solidify his claim on the title.
+Punk then returned to WWE with his own championship belt, disputing Cena's claim to the title.
+The two WWE Champions wrestled each other at SummerSlam in what was billed as a match for the "Undisputed WWE Championship"; Punk defeated Cena to solidify his claim on the title, but Alberto Del Rio immediately cashed in his Money in the Bank contract to capture the undisputed championship.